Intravenous medicines

 The choice of intravenous administration method depends on the drug (e.g. indication, volume of infusion fluid, rate of administration, degree of irritancy, pharmacokinetics) and patient factors (e.g. age, availability of IV access, concurrent disease such as presence of heart failure).

-Intravenous injections and infusions may be given via peripheral or central veins.
+Intravenous injections and infusions may be given via lines into peripheral or central veins.

 Peripheral lines are usually inserted in the hand or arm.
 They can become blocked or dislodged easily and, because the veins are quite narrow, they are not usually used for irritant drugs (e.g. amiodarone), concentrated solutions in fluid-restricted patients (e.g. potassium) and vasoconstricting drugs (e.g. adrenaline).
 Central lines are preferred for these situations and are inserted into larger veins such as the superior vena cava.
 Central lines can be used to administer any intravenous medicine.

-Some drugs may cause pain on injection because of their tonicity, pH, or irritancy (e.g. erythromycin).
+Some drugs may cause pain on injection because of their tonicity, pH, or irritancy (e.g. amiodarone).
 The vein may become red and inflamed; this is called phlebitis.
-If a medicine liable to cause phlebitis must be given peripherally, then the peripheral line should go into as large a vein as possible.
+If a medicine liable to cause phlebitis must be given peripherally, then the peripheral line should go into as large a vein as possible (e.g. in the antecubital fossa rather than the back of the hand).

 Common clinical problems